 - Assign a deadline for each of these tasks so that you can finish your assignment before the due date.

-2. Analyse the question
+2. Analyze the question

-Tips to analyse:
+Tips to analyze:

-- Check meanings of the words used.
+- Check the meanings of the words used.

 - Search for topic words that tell you what you need to write about.